A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction

 Additionally, we revealed a possible approach for integrating particle deformability, represented by a particle phase viscosity, into the viscosity model using a result from the literature.
 So far, our model is only valid for large diameter ratios of consecutive size classes during the construction process.
-An attempt to generalize the model to the case of small size ratio as well as the shear rate dependence of the relative viscosity will be presented in a future work.
+An attempt to generalize the present model, which fully accounts for the size distribution in the limiting case of large size ratios, to the case of small size ratios will be presented in a future work.